sjelin/FluidJS/README.md

 a child view, then the parameters to the `calc` function are the values which were passed to it by its parent's `calc` function.

+A collection of views can either be an array or an object.
+By default, if a collection is an object, the order in which the views are inserted into the parent view is not well definied, and may even change over time as the parent view is updated.
+If you would like the order to be consistant, you can specify the `__SORT__` property, which will sort the object's keys before using them.
+You can use any truthy value for `__SORT__`, but if you use a function then that function will be used as the compare function for the sort.
+Otherwise, keys are sorted by each character's Unicode code point value, according to the string conversion of the key.

 If the returned object is missing a property needed to fill in the template, then that part of the template will not be updated.
 For instance, if the template says an input box should be filled in by the `val` property, but the